Emergency Shelter

 Email: cclc@lcclc.org

-459 York St., London, Ont.
-N6B 1R3
+Address: 505 Dundas St., London, Ont.
+N6B 1W4

-In addition to providing the traditional accommodation and meals, Men’s Mission offers rehabilitation counselling, a men’s clothing program, life skills programs, and chapel services.
+In addition to providing traditional accommodation and meals, Men’s Mission offers rehabilitation counselling, a men’s clothing program, life skills programs, and chapel services.

 Tel: 519-672-8500

-24/hour emergency admission is provided for families who are homeless or in personal crisis.
+Self or agency referrals are accepted.
+24-hour emergency admission is provided for families who are homeless or in personal crisis.

 Tel: 519-673-4114

-Streetscape offers a coffee house, free laundry, occasional haircuts, and access to crash beds for people who are homeless and those with psychiatric support needs that are homeless or in unsafe housing.
+Streetscape offers a coffee house, free laundry, occasional haircuts, and access to crash beds for people who are homeless and those with psychiatric support needs who are homeless or in unsafe housing.
 They also provide support workers for the court diversion program and the tenant board.
 In addition, they may provide assistance in helping clients access food, the Housing Stability Bank, and income assistance support.

 Tel: 519-439-7700

 The Unity Project provides crash beds, emergency shelter and transitional housing accommodations to men and women aged 16+, in a safe, secular, and home-like setting.
 The shelter is open and staffed 24 hours every day.
-They offer comfortable dorms for men, women and couples, and they provide a community of support where residents take responsibility for themselves, for each-other, and for the functioning of the shelter.
+They offer comfortable dorms for men, women and couples, and they provide a community of support where residents take responsibility for themselves, for each other, and for the functioning of the shelter.
 Front-line support staff support each resident’s unique needs and personal growth with one-to-one counselling to establish, monitor and advance a personal action plan, and they facilitate processes of peer support and empowerment.

 Tel: 519-433-8700